xiapin/sysak/README.md

-Quick start to use sysAK:
+Quick start to use SysAK:
 1) ./configure
 2) make
 3) ./out/sysak list -a